maxpert/marmot/README.md

    change logs. (default: `false`)
  - `db-path` - Path to DB from which all tables will be replicated (default: `/tmp/marmot.db`)
- - `node-id` - An ID number (positive integer) to represent an ID for this node, this is required to be a unique number per node, and used for consensus protocol. (default: 0)
+ - `node-id` - An ID number (positive integer) to represent an ID for this node, this is required to be a unique number per node, and used for consensus protocol. (default: random number)
- - `log-replicas` - Number of copies to be committed for single change log.
-By default it set to `floor(shards/2) + 1`.
+ - `nats-url` - URL string for NATS servers, it can also point to multiple servers as long as its comma separated (e.g.
+   `nats://user:pass@127.0.0.1:4222` or `nats://user:pass@host-a:4222, nats://user:pass@host-b:4222`)
+ - `max-log-entries` - Number of change log entries that should be caped in NATS JetStream.
+This property only applies when stream has not been created.
+If stream was never created before Marmot with automatically created stream with name prefix `stream-prefix` with attached subjects prefixed by `subject-prefix` (default: `1024`).
+It's recommended to use a good high value in production environments.
+ - `log-replicas` - Number of replicas for each change log entry committed to NATS (default: `1`). **Set this value to at least quorum of cluster nodes to make sure that your replication logs are fault-tolerant**.
+ - `subject-prefix` - Prefix for subject over which change logs will be published.
+Marmot distributes load by sharding change logs over given `shards`.
+Each subject will have pattern `<subject-prefix>-<shard-id>` (default: `marmot-change-log`).
+ - `stream-prefix` - Prefix for JetStream names for against which each sharded subject is attached.
+This allows to distribute these JetStream leaders among nodes in cluster.
+Each stream will have pattern of `<stream-prefix>-<shards>-<shard-id>` (default: `marmot-changes`).
  - `shards` - Number of shards over which the database tables replication will be distributed on.
 It serves as mechanism for consistently hashing JetStream from `Hash(<table_name> + <primary/composite_key>)`.
 This will allow NATS servers to distribute load and scale for wider clusters.
-Look at internal docs on how these JetStreams and subjects are named.
+Look at internal docs on how these JetStreams and subjects are named (default: `8`).
- - `nats-url` - URL string for NATS servers, it can also point to multipule servers as long as its comma separated (e.g.
-   `nats://user:pass@127.0.0.1:4222` or `nats://user:pass@host-a:4222, nats://user:pass@host-b:4222`)
  - `verbose` - Specify if system should dump debug logs on console as well.
 Only use this for debugging.

 For more details and internal workings of marmot [go to these docs](https://github.com/maxpert/marmot/blob/master/docs/overview.md).